 What is Compliance Training?

-In its most basic form, compliance training gets employees up-to-speed on topics, usually of a legal or ethical kind, that are required by law.
+In its most basic form, regulatory compliance training gets employees up-to-speed on topics, usually of a legal or ethical kind, that are required by law.
 Typical examples are anti-harassment training, HIPAA compliance and privacy, discrimination, family and medical leave, safety, and hiring practices.
 (You can see a full list of compliance training topics here.)

 Compliance training should be much more, though.
 Yes, one can technically meet compliance requirements by showing a video annually, dusting off your hands, and proclaiming “Done for the year!”
 But compliance also conveys the culture and personality of your organization.
 It teaches employees how to perceive and think through situations that might occur.
 It gives them a sense of what your organization cares about—and who it cares about.